adfelippe/hellomario/README.md

 The `clear.sh` script will remove compiled files.

 ### TO-DO
-- Audio is playing weird noise.
+- Audio is playing weird noises.
 Learn how to fix that (Audio IRQ is supposed to be disabled).